 However, it’s not intuitive how to start running on a treadmill.
 OK—it’s pretty easy to learn how not to fall off, but it’s not as simple to pick up a beginner treadmill workout that’ll help you see long-term progress.

-No worries—we got your back.
 Below, we’ll walk you through tips on how to start running on a treadmill.
-Then, we’ll show you a beginner treadmill workout that’ll help you learn the technique and progress your indoor running.
+We’ll show you a beginner treadmill workout and sustainable treadmill workout plans that’ll help you learn the technique and progress your indoor running.

 Even if you do like running outdoors or enjoy trail running, it’s hard to do in the winter months, and it can feel hard to stay motivated.
 If you’re a beginner runner who is just starting out, here are some things to keep in mind.